 How would you visit Corcovado National Park?

-* We received a complimentary tour in Corcovado National Park with Surcos Tours, thank you to Niko for hosting us.
+* Thank you to Niko & Surcos Tours for hosting us in Corcovado National Park.
 We only recommend fun, value for money activities & experiences that we believe our readers would enjoy.
 As always, all opinions are our own.

 Visited in January 2017